 What I quickly discovered was that America, and especially church goers, needed to understand that biblical Christianity is not about money or any type of temporal success.
 It is about our sin and His blood.
 While God does care about our needs, Jesus didn’t come in the flesh in order to bless our businesses or to find us the perfect spouse.
 He came to earth to pay for our sin, and that He did with blood, sweat and pain.
 May I preach that message boldly til the day I die.

-My general methodology for evangelizing is to go where people are – Wal Marts, Home Depots, gas stations, fast food restaurants, and my favorite: DMV’s.
-My personal approach is to walk the line at the DMV (or inside/outside the stores listed above), looking each person in the eye, and with a smile, telling them (in Spanish or English) that Jesus Christ loves them and paid for their sins with His blood.
+My general methodology for evangelizing is to go where people are – Wal Marts, Home Depots, grocery stores, gas stations, fast food restaurants, and my favorite: DMV’s.
+My personal approach is to walk the line at the DMV (or inside/outside the stores listed above), looking each person in the eye, and with a smile, telling them (in Spanish or English) that Jesus Christ loves them and paid the full price for their for their sin with His blood.
 I then offer them an excellent tract (Called “Why Did Jesus Die?” published by MWTB).
 I also offer free Spanish and English Bibles, and I have a special tract for Catholics and Jews, which are carefully targeted to address their beliefs with scripture.
-I run into Muslims, Jehovah’s Witnesses, Pagans, Satanists, Hindus, Mormons, crackheads, prostitutes, Bikers, homosexuals, Transgenders, Druids, prosperity preachers, Pentecostals, Atheists, rich, poor, Blacks, Hispanics, Asians and Whites.
-I talk to people with stab wounds and bullet holes in their bodies from life on the streets and I talk to people in Ferraris.
-My message to all is the same.
+I run into Muslims, Jehovah’s Witnesses, Pagans, Satanists, Hindus, Mormons, crackheads, prostitutes, Bikers, homosexuals, Transgenders, Druids, prosperity preachers, Pentecostals, Atheists, the rich, the poor, Blacks, Hispanics, Asians and Whites.
+I talk to people with stab wounds and bullet holes in their bodies from life on the streets and I talk to people in Ferraris and Lamborghinis.
+My message to all is the exact same.
 The only way to have your sins washed away when you stand before God in judgement, is by having faith in the blood of Jesus Christ (Romans 3:20-28).
 Our deeds aren’t good enough to save us-not now and not ever.
 Our sins are far too great.
-So Jesus came to earth, fully God and fully man, to pay the debt that we could never, ever pay – and He paid that debt with blood (Hebrews 9:22; Revelation 1:5-6).
+So Jesus came to earth, fully God and fully man, to pay the debt that we could never, ever pay – and He paid that debt in blood (Hebrews 9:22; Revelation 1:5-6).